Calabresi Clinical Oncology Training Program

 as well as University of Maryland, Baltimore.

 Each Calabresi Scholar will have three mentors: a clinical mentor, a basic science mentor, and a biostatistical mentor.
-Although we cannot guarantee that any particular faculty member will be available to serve as a mentor, we encourage potential Scholars to explore the broad range of research interests pursued by UMGCC faculty.
+Although we cannot guarantee that any particular faculty member will be available to serve as a mentor, we encourage potential Scholars to explore the broad range of research interests pursued by UMGCCC faculty.

 Clinical Scholars must have recently completed postgraduate training in medical, radiation, surgical, or gynecologic oncology or oncology nursing and must be ready for a first faculty appointment.